-At the heart of JZ4725B is XBurst CPU core.
+The CPU (Central Processing Unit) core, equipped with 16K instruction cache and 16K data cache operating at 400MHz, and full feature MMU function performs OS related tasks.
+At the heart of the CPU core is XBurst processor engine.
 XBurst is an industry leading microprocessor core which delivers superior high performance and best-in-class low power consumption.